 In this sense, perhaps as well as competing, spermatozoa from different sources could also cooperate, as is the case with people in society.
 Consequently, one cannot be so cock-sure (pardon the pun) that, at a deep molecular level, the genetic information-content of alien spermatozoa does not modify, or at least influence, the one that finally reaches the egg.
 So partible paternity remains an open question.

 For tribes that believe in partible paternity, its biological truth is not significant.
 What is significant is the way this belief leads them to relate.
-It leads each to build strong intimate ties with several members of the opposite sex, thus creating a society in the form of a network rather than a hierarchy.
-A simplified view of this structure is shown below for a society in which each woman (pink sphere) has intimate links with 3 men (blue spheres) and vice versa.
+It leads each to build strong intimate ties with many members of the opposite sex, thus creating a society in the form of a network rather than a hierarchy.
+The adjacent illustration shows a simplified view of this structure for a society in which each woman (pink sphere) has intimate links with 3 men (blue spheres) and vice versa.

 The very strong and deep nature of the male-female link, plus its network geometry, make this form of social structure extremely robust.
 Its very structure inhibits the formation of hierarchies.
 It makes such a society almost impossible to subvert or subjugate.
 The only way the European colonisers were able to subjugate such societies was by technologically superior sheer brute force.
 And still to this day, many of these tribes survive unconverted to the social norms of those who invaded their ancestral territories for economic exploitation.